By William Van Zyl

 Debate your case with your neighbour, And do not disclose the secret to another, Lest he who hears it expose your shame, And your reputation be ruined.
 Proverbs 25:9-10 New King James Version (NKJV)

 We who have been forgiven much—washed by the precious blood of Christ—have to be very careful what we reveal about our past.
 How you say it is critical.
 Stay away from details as far as possible.
 If you need council, discuss it with your Heavenly Father privately.
-Let the Holy Spirit be your counsellor if there is very sensitive information involved.
+Let the Holy Spirit be your counsellor if very sensitive information is involved.

 If you need to establish and put legal documentation in place, do not hesitate to do so.
 Protect yourself as far as you can.
 Decades later, it could come and haunt you—you don’t deserve it.